 Prospecting is one of the hardest and tedious parts of a real estate agent's job under normal circumstances.
-Now that the pandemic has created a lack of community events as a real estate agent, you have to be more creative in building relationships with your community and sourcing prospects.
+Today you have to be more creative in building relationships with your community and sourcing prospects.

 Here are six ways to revitalize your real estate prospecting strategies while the market recovers.